rahulkj/ansible-k8s-operations/README.md

 The following are provisioned:
 * Kubernetes cluster
   * CNI - canal
-* conatinerd
+  * containerd
-* metallb
+* metallb loadbalancer that uses the IP Pool's from your .envrc
 * kubernetes dashboard
-* nfs storage provider using your nfs configuration
+* nfs storage provider using your nfs configuration from your .envrc
 * nginx ingress controller

 ### Destroy k8s on pi/vms